Pharmaceutical Formulation and Processing Training

 - Contribute to the risk assessment process for processing changes and unplanned deviations

-- Assess the adequacy of cleaning strategies
+- Assess the adequacy of cleaning strategies and validation activities

 - Assess the potential impact of changes to physical and chemical attributes of starting materials